membraneframework/membrane_tutorials/videoroom/videoroom.md

   end

   ```
-  Here, we are only making use out of ```push``` method provided by Phoenix.Channel. we are pusshing all events signed with ```:media_event``` type to the socket (and socket will later on send them to the client).
+  Here, we are only making use out of ```push``` method provided by Phoenix.Channel. we are pushing all events signed with ```:media_event``` type to the socket (and socket will later on send them to the client).

   Great job!
 You have just implemented server's side of our communication channel.
 How about doing it for our client?

   ## Let's implement client's endpoint!
   We will put whole logic into assets/src/room.ts.
 Methods aimed to change user's interface are already in assets/src/room_ui.ts and we will use them along the room's logic implementation.
-So first, let's import all neccessary dependencies concerning UI to our newly created file:
+So first, let's import all necessary dependencies concerning UI to our newly created file:
   ```ts
   import {
     addVideoElement,